timbeaudet/knowledge_base/notes/marketing_game.md

 - Add key features
 - Add screenshots of unique aspects to game info panel.
 - Release story-based games in episodic/season based content.
+- If releasing Early Access, put WIP / EA / In Development etc in the screenshots / video.
+	This should help a user make slightly better judgments while sifting through media if they haven't already seen that it is an early access game.
+Otherwise they might be quick to judge lower quality when in actuality it is still being improved.
+- Toss in fitting 'banner / header' like gameplay gifs.
+- Consider adding an area of the screenshots with text, to tell story as prospective player travels through.
+	Something like "Build your own tracks", "Keep Car Mechanically Sound", etc...
 ### Do not
 - Make trailers with zero (0) gameplay footage.
 - Reference other games; "like PUBG with wands"
 - Lie about your content or feature set.
+- Forget to put the game title, in any game/trailer footage.
+- "Coming Soon" with "Release Date" of today/in the past.
+	It would seem if you can put a future release date on things, that one could forget their or slip by their intended release date.
+- Simply show the game settings screen.

 ---